 Our revenues and expenses are denominated in the NIS, U.S. dollar and Euros.
-Due to the different proportions of currencies our revenues and expenses are denominated in, fluctuations in rates of exchange between NIS and non-NIS currencies may affect our operating results and financial condition.
+Due to the different proportions of currencies our revenues and expenses are denominated in, fluctuations in rates of exchange between NIS and other currencies may affect our operating results and financial condition.
 The NIS value of our U.S. dollar and Euro denominated revenues are negatively impacted by the depreciation of the U.S. dollar and the Euro against the NIS.
-The average exchange rate for the NIS against the U.S. dollar was 4.1% lower in 2011 than in 2010, which had a negative impact on our operating results in 2011.
+The average exchange rate for the NIS against the U.S. dollar was 7.8% higher in 2012 than in 2011, which had a positive impact on our operating results in 2012.
 In the past, the NIS exchange rate against the dollar and other foreign currencies fluctuated, generally reflecting inflation rate differentials.
-We cannot predict any future trends in the rate of inflation in Israel or the rate of depreciation of the NIS against the dollar.
+We cannot predict any future trends in the rate of inflation in Israel or the rate of depreciation or appreciation of the NIS against the dollar.
 If NIS value of our dollar or Euro denominated revenues decreases, our results of operations will be adversely affected.